Linda Bean

-Linda Lorraine Bean (born April 28, 1941) is an American businessperson and donor.
+Linda Lorraine Bean (April 28, 1941 – March 23, 2024) was an American businessperson and donor.
 As a candidate of the Republican Party, Bean ran unsuccessfully for the United States Congress in 1988 and 1992.
-She is the granddaughter of Leon Leonwood Bean and an heiress to the L.L.Bean company.
+She was the granddaughter of Leon Leonwood Bean and an heiress to the L.L.Bean company.

+Early life

+Bean was born in Portland, Maine on April 28, 1941.
+She was the granddaughter of Leon Leonwood Bean, the founder of the Maine retailer of outdoor goods, L.L.
+Bean, which became one of Maine's largest employers.
+Her father, Charles Bean, designed leather and canvas goods for his father's company.
+Her mother, Hazel June (Turner) Bean, met Charles while working in the typing pool at the company, and later became a member of the L.L.
+Bean board.

+Linda Bean earned a degree in business and accounting at Antioch College, graduating in 1963.
+She married her first husband, James Raymond Clark, that year.
+Her second marriage, to Verne E. Jones in 1975, ended when he died in 1985.
+She was married to her third husband, Donald L. Folkers, from 1990 to 2007.

 Business interests

-In 2007, Bean started her own lobster business by starting with buying a wharf in Port Clyde.
+In 2007, Bean bought a wharf in Port Clyde for the purpose of starting her own lobster business.
 She later purchased others in Tenants Harbor and on the island of Vinalhaven.
 Her business eventually produced over nine million pounds of lobster annually.
 In 2016, Bean partially retired and turned over majority ownership of her lobster enterprises to her general manager and employees in an employee stock ownership plan (ESOP).
 With John Hathaway, in whose Shucks Maine Lobster she also invested, Bean took the lead in achieving sustainability certification for the entire Maine coast trap lobster fishery by meeting the standards of the Marine Stewardship Council as announced by its founder Rupert Howes and by Maine Governor Paul LePage on March 10, 2013, at the International Boston Seafood Show.

-Bean's investment in the lobster industry has not been without controversy.
-She has argued for more lobster processing in Maine rather than in Canada, where more than half of Maine's lobsters currently go for processing and sale by other companies to the U.S. and elsewhere.
+Bean's investment in the lobster industry was controversial.
+She argued for more lobster processing in Maine rather than in Canada, where more than half of Maine's lobsters went for processing and sale by other companies to the U.S. and elsewhere.
 Additionally, an undercover video taken by PETA allegedly at one of the Maine Lobster processing plants showed workers ripping limbs off live lobsters, raising questions of animal cruelty.
 A lawyer for Bean told the Portland Press Herald that "Our practices do not violate Maine's laws on cruelty to animals because lobsters do not come within the covered definition."